davidlyons/three-html-starter/readme.md

 # three-starter

-Minimal three.js starter with imports + script tags for quick prototyping
+Minimal three.js starter for quick prototyping

+import three from CDN in a module script

+One html file, no build tool needed

 Run locally: